 After Submission of the Online Application

-- March – Arrange a notary-certified (true) copy of the Diploma and the Transcript of Records with Apostille/Superlegalization and translation
+- March – Arrange a verified (true) copy of the Diploma/Graduation certificate and the Transcript of Records with Apostille/Superlegalization and translation

 - April – Prepare documents required for a visa appointment

 - Apr 10 – Apr 30 – Master's online admission interviews

 - by Apr 30 – Provide a scan of a verified (true) copy of the Diploma/Graduation certificate and Transcript of Records with Apostille/Superlegalization and translation